Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: The transition amplitude

-Formally, the transition amplitude can be written as the contraction of a path integral over 4d geometries for a given boundary 3d geometry, contracted with the semiclassical state peaked on both the intrinsic and extrinsic geometry of the boundary, see Figure \ref{fig:lens}.
-Concretely, covariant Loop Quantum Gravity provides explicit formulas for the spinfoam amplitude $\langle W|$ and for coherent states $\vert \Psi_{m,T}\rangle$.
-These will be given below.
+Formally, the transition amplitude can be written as a path integral over 4d geometries for a given boundary 3d geometry, conditioned on a semiclassical state peaked on both the intrinsic and extrinsic geometry of the boundary, see Figure \ref{fig:lens}.
+Concretely, covariant Loop Quantum Gravity provides explicit formulas for spinfoam amplitude maps $\langle W|$ and for coherent states $\vert \Psi_{m,T}\rangle$ as we will see further below.
 Before that, let us discuss the relation between $W(m,T)$ and the timescales of the quantum transition.